JHR1986/johnhenryroche-ms2-visitjapan/testing.md

 ### Known Bugs
 - No bugs were found during testing, however I wished to summarise the following overview of the Bootstrap Modal in the Enquiries page to highlight an issue I encountered and my solution for same: As per the Sending Emails Using EmailJS lesson in Code Institute, I included "Return False" at the end of the JavaScript code in emailjs.js in order that the form would not refresh when the submit button was clicked, as this would prevent the EmailJS email from being issued.
 On this basis, I created a modal for the form where a text popup would show when the "Request Information" button is clicked.
-I noted when testing that the "required" attribute (that I had inserted into each input for Name, Email & Query) would highlight when a field was missing required information, but that the modal popup text would still be seen when the button was clicked.
+I noted when testing that the "required" attribute (that I had inserted into each input for Name, Email & Query) would confirm when a field was missing required information, but that the modal popup text would still be seen when the button was clicked.
 Therefore, I amended the wording to confirm to the user that their Name, Email & Query is required for them to receive an email; "Thank you for expressing your interest in Visit Japan.
 If you have inputted your Name, Email and Query (all 3 fields are required), you will shortly receive an email from Visit Japan!".
 I reviewed several online posts to see if I could amend the code to only show the popup box when the form was fully validated, but was not able to find a suitable answer, so I chose to confirm to the user (in the popup text) that submitting their Name, Email and Query is required for receiving an email from Visit Japan.
 Additionally, I also added an oninvalid Event as a further warning that all 3 fields need to be completed for the EmailJS service to work correctly.